How To Earn & Redeem Capital One Miles

 How do you transfer Capital One miles to airline & hotel partners?

-The process of transferring Capital One miles to airline and hotel partners is really easy, and can be done directly on Capital One’s website.
+Transferring Capital One miles to airline and hotel partners is easy, and can be done directly on Capital One’s website.
 You can read about the process in this post.

 How long do Capital One mileage transfers take?